JohnnyPol/Pi_Cluster-ECE_NTUA_2024-2025/Documentation_HPC.md

 # NFS Setup
 Every Raspberry Pi device sees the same disk via NFS.
 NFS, or Network File System, is a protocol that allows users to access and manage files on a remote computer as if they were stored locally.
 It enables file sharing across a network, making it easier to collaborate and access data from different devices.
 The shared directory is /mnt/hpc_shared.
 Additionally, for the setups of NFS, we firstly install NFS Server on login node and then create the shared directory previously mentioned.
 Then we configure the /etc/exports and afterwards we export ans start the NFS Server.
 Lastly we setup the NFS Clients on every compute node(i.e red3) by mounting them on the shared directory and we make it persistent on reboot by edit the /etc/fstab file.
 For more code information make sure to look in [this file](NFS_Setup)

+# Deployment Diagram
+In order to create a well-visualized result of our work, we created a deployment diagram following the rules in [this link](https://www.geeksforgeeks.org/system-design/deployment-diagram-unified-modeling-languageuml/) :